Illustration showing image SEO concepts like faster load speed, higher Google rankings, and optimized visuals

 Why Image SEO is More Important Than Ever

-Google Images accounts for nearly 20% of all web searches.
+Google Images accounts for nearly 20% of all web searches (as reported by Google).
 Furthermore, with the rise of AI Overviews and Visual Search (Google Lens), search engines are now “seeing” your site as much as they are “reading” it.

 The Key Benefits of Image Optimization: